19hours/sg-statutes/Acts/Income Tax Act.md

 ### Concessionary rate of tax for shipping-related support services

-43ZF\.—(1) Notwithstanding section 43, tax at the rate of 10% shall be levied and paid for each year of assessment upon the income of an approved company derived on or after the service approval date from providing in or from Singapore any shipping‑related support service approved for the company at the time of its approval or such later date as the Minister or a person appointed by him may allow, which in the aggregate are in excess of the base amount.
+43ZF\.—(1) Despite section 43, tax at the rate of 10% is to be levied and paid for each year of assessment upon the amount of income in subsection (1A) of an approved company derived on or after the service approval date and during the period of its approval under subsection (2) (but not any extended period of its approval under subsection (5A)), from providing in or from Singapore any shipping‑related support service approved for it under subsection (2A).

-[22/2011]
+[Act 2 of 2016 wef 24/02/2015]

+(1A) In subsection (1), the amount of the income is that which exceeds the base amount calculated in accordance with subsection (4).

+[Act 2 of 2016 wef 24/02/2015]

 (2) Approval may be granted under this section between 1st June 2011 and 31st May 2016 (both dates inclusive) to a company for a period of 5 years; and may be given subject to such conditions as the Minister may impose.